joshdels/joshdels/README.md

-- 👋 Hi, I’m Joshua S. De Leon, Registered Agricultural and Biosystem Engineer and Water Resource Engineer.
+- 👋 Hi, I’m Joshua S. De Leon, Agricultural and Biosystem Engineer.
 Im more of a self taught programmer
 - 👀 I’m interested in GIS Developer
 - 🌱 I’m currently learning Python, WebGIS and some database
 - 💞️ I’m looking to collaborate on for GIS developement